Skip to main content

 A worldwide shortage of vegetable oils in the early 1900s, made worse by the First World War, meant whale oil was widely adopted to produce soap and margarine.
 The South Georgia Museum has a number of soaps that were produced using whale oil as a main ingredient.

-This is an example of a toilet soap using whale oil.
+This is an example of a domestic soap made using whale oil.
 Guerlain produced sapoceti soap in 1828 and was marketed as a rich soap.
 Made using whale blubber it was said to cleanse the body but also to whiten the skin.
 Guerlain registered this as a trademark in 1926 and again in 1967.
 The trademark finally expired in 1987 and this product is no longer produced.

 Soap has been produced for many centuries and over that long period of time the method of production changed very little.

 Industrially scale manufactured soaps became more available as advertising campaigns in Europe and America promoted popular awareness of the relationship between cleanliness and health.
 Sunlight soap was a huge influence and considered to be one of the first internationally successful advertising campaigns.
 An example of a cleaning product being produced as a consumer commodity.
+Sunlight soap, produced by Unilever, was also made with whale oil.

 Support the South Georgia Museum